-Course Name/#: Spanish 2 (H) - 203 Grade Level: 9/10 Course Status: Required Course Level: Honors Credit: 1 Multiplier: 1.03 Prerequisite: Successful completion of Spanish 1H curriculum with an average of 90% or better with teacher recommendation.
-Student has demonstrated a strong work ethic in 1 and the ability to work independently as well as grasp the level 1 grammar and its verb conjugations.
+Course Name/#: Spanish 2 (H) - 203 Grade Level: 9/10 Course Status: Required Course Level: Honors Credit: 1 Multiplier: 1.03 Prerequisite: Successful completion of Spanish 1H curriculum with an averate teacher recommendation.
+Student has demonstrated a strong work independently as well as grasp the level 1 grammar and 1R to 2H must be approved by the Department Coordinator. erage of 90% or better with ong work ethic in 1 and the ability to d its verb conjugations.
 Moving from a